systemetric/docs.robocon.uk/src/content/docs/programming/servos.md

 For example, to control servo 3 instead, replace `servos[0]` with `servos[3]`.
 Again, remember that indexes start at 0.
 :::

-Here's a more complete example, controlling servos 0 and 1:
+Here's a more complete example, moving servo 0 between two positions:

 ```python
 from robocon.io import *